Why Is My Outdoor Outlet Not Working? (5 Causes & Fixes)

 Step 1: Check the GFCI Reset Button

 This solves most outdoor outlet problems.
-By code, every outdoor outlet must be GFCI-protected — either by being a GFCI itself, or by being downstream from a GFCI elsewhere.
+By code, every outdoor outlet has to be GFCI-protected, either by being a GFCI itself, or by being downstream from a GFCI elsewhere on the circuit.

 Look at the outlet.
 Does it have TEST and RESET buttons in the middle?

-- Yes, and the RESET button is “popped out” → it tripped.
+- Yes, and the RESET button is popped out → it tripped.
 Press it firmly.
 You should feel and hear a click.
-Outlet should now work.
+Outlet should work now.

 - Yes, and RESET stays popped out (won’t stay in) → something is currently tripping it.
 See Step 3.